robidev/adldaptor/README.md

 ## Docker-compose file

 The docker-compose file provides an easy way to get the ldap server running.
 By default it exposes the standard ldap port 389 on the local host, to the internal defalt port 10389.
 10389 is chosen to allow the ldap server not to run as root inside the container.
 If you need this container to run on port 389, you have to set it to run as root, by commenting out `USER appuser` in the file `Dockerfile`, and changing the CMD to `CMD ["python3", "server.py","389"`.
-Additionally, the `ports:` section will need to be updated in the docker-compose file; `docker-compose.yml`.
+Additionally, the `ports:` section will need to be updated in the docker-compose file `docker-compose.yml`

 ## Prerequisites